 Still Got The Blues - How This Guitar Solo Will Blow Your Mind!

-Understand the Harmony: The Backbone of the Solo
+Understand the Harmony: The Foundation of Great Solos

 - A minor 7